Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 - The U.S.

-- The U.K., Brazil, and Italy.
+- The UK, Brazil, and Italy.

 - And the remaining eleven countries.